Akif9748/akf-forum/README.md

 - upload other photos, model for it
 - categories page is need a update.
 - preview for send messages in markdown format.
-- Limits for thread title, message content, username, user about
 - desp => description

 ## Major Version History